antidau/display/README.md

 display
 =======

-Software for a 64x8 pixel LED Display
+Creating a 64x8 Pixel Display out of discrete LEDs, driven by an ATMEGA328.